Can You Recycle Xrays? Where Should You Recycle Them? ♻️

 You have to check with your doctor first on which Xray films you should keep and which Xray films should you dispose of and recycle.
 There may be some Xrays you should keep either for health or legal purposes.
 Additionally, your doctors may even offer to take and recycle them for you, saving you all the trouble.

 As opposed to other recyclables, you cannot put your Xrays on the recycling bin.
 What you have to do is to look for drop-off locations or mailing them off.
 Recycling Near You, a site hosted by Planet Ark, provides you with many options for your recyclables.
 In this case, there are two options provided by Recycling Near You that you can choose from in Australia, namely Siltech and Ecocycle.

-Siltech provides us with many different drop-off collection points throughout Australia.
-Furthermore, they can collect, recycle, and also destroy documents – i.e., destroying data on Xray films to avoid unauthorised use.
-Ecocycle, much like Siltech, provides different kinds of businesses like hospitals, clinics, and other health care facilities a way to dispose of their unneeded Xray films.
+Posted by the NSW Department of Planning and Development, Siltech provides us with many different drop-off collection points throughout Australia.
+Furthermore, they can collect, recycle and even destroy documents (i.e., destroy data on Xray films to avoid unauthorised use).
+Ecocycle, much like Siltech, provides different kinds of businesses like hospitals, clinics, and other healthcare facilities a way to dispose of their unneeded Xray films.